vectordotdev/vector/website/docs/reference/sources/vector.md

 ### address

-The TCP address to listen for connections on, or &quot;systemd#N&quot; to use the Nth socket passed by systemd socket activation.
+The TCP address to listen for connections on, or `systemd#N to use the Nth socket passed by systemd socket activation.
+If an address is used it _must_ include a port.

 </Field>